How to switch from regular to direct mutual fund plan

 · Choosing switch option provides drop down to select the name of the fund for which an investor wants to switch

-· In the “Switch to” section, the same fund should be selected with “Direct Plan” as suffix
+· In the “Switch to” section, the same fund should be selected with “Direct Plan” as a suffix

 If an investor wants to access funds offline